moyano83/ansible-up-running/README.md

     * Ansible Scales Down, it is easy to configure a single node
     * Ansible modules are declarative; you use them to describe the state you want the server to be in.
 Ansible comes with a large collection of modules it ships with, and modules are idempotent
-    * Ansible does not provide a layer of abstraction so that you can use the same configuration management scripts to manage servers running different operating systems, ansible playbooks aren't really intended to be reused across different contexts
+    * Ansible does not provide a layer of abstraction so that you can't use the same configuration management scripts to manage servers running different operating systems, ansible playbooks aren't really intended to be reused across different contexts

 ### Installing Ansible